 A programming language is a means of talking to a computer in a way it can understand.
 Natural languages like English don’t work well because they contain so much subtlety and ambiguity.
 Instead, we build languages like Python or C that are more formal and rigid.
 This allows us to break tasks up into teensy little sets of instructions, which computers can execute rapidly.

 All code ultimately ends up as ‘machine language,’ the 1’s and 0’s that actually tell a machine where to store things in memory, when to access them, and what operations to perform.
 How far away you are from the 1’s and 0’s determines whether a language is high-level or low-level language.

-High-level languages are relatively far away from machine language.
+High-level programming languages are relatively far away from machine language.
 The lower a language is, the more direct control you have over the computer, so high-level languages tend to give up a certain amount of that control in order to be easier to understand and use.

 Ruby, for example, is one of the highest-level languages around.
 More than one person has noted that they could basically read Ruby code even without any programming experience at all!

 This gives you some clue as to the applications for which high-level languages are best suited.
 They are useful when some hardware performance can be sacrificed to make human programmers more productive.
 Web development is a good example.

 Low-level languages are relatively close to machine language.
 Writing in low-level languages means that you more often have direct control over tasks like memory management.
 The further down you are, the harder it tends to be for people to understand the problem and write the code.

 Machine language, of course, is as low as you can get.
 But thinking of tasks as strings of 1’s and 0’s is nearly impossible, so we instead use a language like Assembly, which is only a few layers above the actual electrons on the circuit board.